 The powerful methods of divination (that's most of them) have no problem revealing the future.
 But sometimes it's like they just don't want to, as if that's against some master plan concealed from us.
 The Wheel of Fortune card of the Tarot deck is a reminder of this, whenever it appears in a reading.
 Don't try to know everything in advance.
 It's not allowed.

 At heart we have to agree with what the Wheel of Fortune Tarot card implies.
 What's the fun of living if there are no uncertainties and no surprises?
 We thrive with curiosity.
 Like any nutrition, it only keeps working if we keep feeding on it.
 What's hidden from us, even in divination, mainly has this function - keeping us awake and eager to meet tomorrow.

 Even the luckiest among us will be struck by misfortune, now and then.
 If they trusted luck too much, such a blow can be devastating to them and they may find that they lack any kind of insurance, any alternative by which to minimize the losses.

 So, the Wheel of Fortune can signal a formidable opportunity ahead, but always also a warning: Don't bet your whole fortune on the most fortunate outcome.
 Save something for a rainy day.
 Consider in advance what you can do if things don't go your way.

-The Wheel of Fortune.
 Illustration attributed to Albrecht Dürer, from the book Ship of Fools by Sebastian Brant, 1494.
 Though not exactly a wheel of fortune, when fools demand to steer the ship, everything is left to chance.
 The wheel of fortune concept existed already in Ancient Greece and Rome.
-According to the Roman myth, the goddess Fortuna was at the wheel.
+According to Roman myth, the goddess Fortuna was at the wheel.
+She was no fool.